ayatokura/ai-openscale/wos-frameworks-wml-cloud.md

 ## AutoAI models and training data
 {: #wml-framework-autoai}

 AutoAI automatically prepares data, applies algorithms, or estimators, and builds model pipelines best suited for your data and use case.
-Because of the way that {{site.data.keyword.aios_short}} works with models to analyze and debias, there needs to be either a copy of or a connection to the underlying training data.
+This requires either a copy of or a connection to the underlying training data.
 For more information, see [Why does Watson OpenScale need access to my training data?](/docs/services/ai-openscale?topic=ai-openscale-wos-faqs#trainingdata).

 Because {{site.data.keyword.aios_short}} cannot detect the training data location for an AutoAI model like it can for a regular model, you must explicitly provide the needed details to access the training data location: